genzql/genzql.github.io/design.md

 #### Conversion

 - Converts code on-demand
-- Converts SQL from a specified dialect to zql
+- Converts from SQL of a given dialect to zql
+- Converts from zql to SQL of a given dialect
-- After conversion to zql, converts zql to DuckDB
+- Converts zql to DuckDB for execution
-- Returns an error if conversion from zql to DuckDB fails
+- Returns an error if conversion fails
 - Stretches: Converts partial code, even if the SQL statement is not complete

 #### Execution